blaisco/bookmark-manager-for-pinboard/README.md

 These are things I plan to implement.
 Suggestions are welcome.

-- Remote calls to `tagsGet` in PinboardApi and build out tags via `postsAll`
-- Display description/tags when clicking on a bookmark
+- Display bookmarks for mobile ala Chrome (i.e. tiles)
 - When submitting api token, disable the submit button and display spinner
-- Searching for bookmarks
+- Add search for bookmarks
-  Storing bookmarks in localStorage
-  Tracking the last api call for posts/all and only hitting it at most every 5 minutes
 - Checking for `429 Too Many Requests` and failing gracefully
 - Displaying tags (with the ability to flip between labels and tags via a couple of tabs)
-- Loading/API request indicator
 - Add/edit/delete bookmarks
   Replace slashes with dashes
   Replace spaces with underscores